Abutilon menziesii

 Locally uncommon to rare in dry forests.

-The juice of the red blossoms were used as a laxative.
+The juice of the red blossoms was used as a laxative.
 [2]

 Modern Use